Frequently asked questions

 Why should you never flush wet wipes down the toilet?

 Wet wipes, like all solid waste that is flushed down the toilet, cause major environmental problems.
 Although wet wipes are biodegradable, they do not break down in the few hours it takes to reach the waste water treatment plants.
 This is the reason they cause blockages in private homes, in the main sewage system, and in the treatment plants.
 While toilet paper breaks up within a few minutes of being flushed down the toilet, this is not the case with wet wipes, or with most feminine hygiene products, cotton buds, condoms, etc. which are so often thrown into the toilet.
-So, remember, wet pipes always go in the waste bin.
+So, remember, wet pipes must always go to the waste bin.